 It is the purpose of this document to present a deep learning based solution that improves the speed of music genre classification, without losing the accuracy that is obtained by humans.

 This objective is wide in the spectrum regarding the meaning that can be associated to it.
-Therefore, defining sub objectives can help reduce the spectrum of the goal and provide valuable assistance to achieve the defined objective.
+Therefore, defining sub objectives can help reduce the spectrum of the goal and provide valuable assistance to achieve the main objective.
 Having this in consideration, the sub objectives are the following:

 Study previous work developed with the single purpose of classify music genres automatically.
 Machine and deep learning based projects are preferrable and the biggest focus of research, but alternatives paradigms and implementation should not be discarded and should have a dedicated section to evaluate it’s performance and viability.